Xochiquetzallia: Description

 Flowers of Xochiquetzallia species are white or blue.
 Each begins with a tube (where the tepals are fused) that is 1–25 mm long.
 Like all lilioid monocots, the flowers have six tepals, arranged in two groups of three.
 Each outer tepal is elliptic in shape with a narrowing base, acute tip and 1–3 veins; these outer tepals measure 8.0–16.0 mm long and 2.0–7.0 mm wide.
 The inner three tepals are similar, but sometimes more broadly elliptical and with more obtuse tips; these inner tepals measure 8.0–16.0 mm long and 3.0–11.0 mm wide.
 The flower has six separate fertile stamens, each arising from a corresponding tepal near the throat of the floral tube.
 The stamen filaments are typically 2.0–5.0 mm long and may be thread-like or widen somewhat toward the base.
 Each of the six yellow anthers is 1.0–2.5 mm long and is basifixed (attached by its base to the stamen filament).
 The anthers taper towards the tip and sometimes towards the base as well.

 Among the female parts of the flower, the gynophore is 0.8–1.6 mm long.
 The ovary is cylindrical, 1.0–5.0 mm long, and fused at its base to the flower's perigone.
 Above this is a threadlike style 1.8–7.0 mm long bearing an undivided stigma with a bumpy surface.
 The fruit forms as a roughly ball-shaped or cylindrical, smooth-surfaced, brown, three-sided capsule 6.0–13.0 mm long.
 The capsule is loculicidal, meaning that when ripe it splits apart along the middle of each compartment.
-Inside are shiny black oblong or sickle-shaped seeds with a bumpy surface and about 4.0 × 1.5 mm in size.
+Inside are shiny black oblong or sickle-shaped seeds with a bumpy surface that are about 4.0 × 1.5 mm in size.